pranjalkalal/CEH-Exam-Preparation/Chapter10:Denial-of-Service.md

 - **Impact**: Overwhelms the target with a large volume of DNS response traffic, causing a denial of service.
 - Example using hping3:  `hping3 --flood --spoof {target's IP} --udp -p 53 {DNS server}`.

-### TCP Fragmentation Attack
-- **Definition**: Exploits IP fragmentation to overwhelm a target.
-- **Example**: Teardrop Attack.

-***Teardrop Attack***:
-- **Definition**: A type of DoS attack that involves sending fragmented packets to a target.
-- **Mechanism**:
-  - **Fragmented Packets**: The attacker sends malformed IP fragments that cannot be reassembled properly.
-  - **Reassembly Issue**: The target system attempts to reassemble the fragments, but the offset values are incorrect, causing the system to crash or become unstable.
-- **Impact**: Causes crashes or reboots in vulnerable operating systems due to the inability to handle malformed fragments.

 ### Ping of Death
 - **Definition**: A type of DoS attack that involves sending oversized ICMP packets to a target.
 - **Mechanism**:
   - **Oversized Packets**: The attacker sends an ICMP echo request (ping) packet that exceeds the maximum allowable size of 65,535 bytes.
   - **Buffer Overflow**: The target system cannot handle the oversized packet, leading to a buffer overflow.
 - **Impact**: Causes crashes, reboots, or instability in the target system due to the inability to process the oversized packets.

-### Slowloris
-- **Definition**: Slowloris is a type of denial-of-service (DoS) attack tool that targets web servers by opening multiple connections and keeping them open for as long as possible.
-- **Mechanism**:
-  - **Partial HTTP Requests**: Slowloris sends partial HTTP requests to the target web server and continues to send headers periodically to keep the connections open but incomplete.
-  - **Resource Exhaustion**: By keeping many connections open without completing them, Slowloris exhausts the server's resources, leading to denial of service for legitimate users.

 # Now let's dive in more details